minnojs/minno-quest/docs/manager/yesno.md

-text            | The actual text of the question (String) yesText         | The text for the *true* value button (String) noText          | The text for the *false* value button (String) propertyName    | The property name within `global` to which to save the data.
+text            | The actual text of the question (String) yesText         | The text for the *true* value button (String) noText          | The text for the *false* value button (String) path            | The property name within `global` to which to save the data.
 Values with dots (i.e. '$meta.isTouch') will be logged to the propery they are pointing to via [lodash set](https://lodash.com/docs/3.10.1#set)